lulle2007200/SwitchSDSetup/README.md

 ## Basic usage:
 sudo ./setup.sh

-If you cant run the script, add execute permission to setup.sh and Tools/shofel2/shofel2.py with `chmod +x [file]`.
+If you cant run the script, add execute permission to setup.sh, Tools/simg2img/simg2img and Tools/shofel2/shofel2.py with `chmod +x [file]`.

 When you didn't download from release page, but cloned the repo instead, you need to build simg2img.